github0013/google_tts_plugin/README.md

   config.speed = "120%"
   config.volume = "130%"
   #config.google_tts = "change here if google changes tts uri"
-  config.mpg123_path = "/usr/bin/mpg123" # change it to your path
-  config.sox_path = "/usr/bin/sox"       # change it to your path
+  config.mpg123_path = "/usr/bin/mpg123" # change it to your path or nil if not installed (but required on centos) config.sox_path = "/usr/bin/sox"       # change it to your path end
-end